OpenStackweb/openstack-org/publishing.md

 ![image alt text](readme-images/image_8.png)

-After clicking "Create", you will be brought to the screen shown below.
+After clicking "Create" you will be brought to the screen shown below.

 You will need to fill in the fields with the red arrows: